Skip to main content

 outfit of the day green mekhela chadar

-In my current homeland here in New England, summer is almost over.
-But in my other homeland in India, this is the mark of the festive season.
+In my current homeland, here in New England, summer is almost over.
+However, in my other homeland, India, this is the hallmark of the festive season.
 The festive season unfolds with good food and chances of dressing up.
-However, the covid19 has changed everything as well as the way we celebrate festivities.
+However, COVID-19 has changed everything, including the way we celebrate festivities.

-The other day one of my friend invited us to an Indian festivity.
-I decided to step out of the mundane and dress something special.
+The other day, one of my friends invited us to an Indian festival.
+I decided to step out of the mundane and dress in something special.
 Then this pair of green mekhela chadar came to my mind.
 A quintessential and classic for any Indian wardrobe.
 Even though this mekhela chadar is traditional, the thick border gives it a very contemporary look.
 It has a gold peacock motif design.
-I decided to team it up with a pair of muted statement gold earrings and a large statement bangle with a gold watch.
+I decided to pair it with a set of muted, statement gold earrings and a large, statement bangle, along with a gold watch.
 I did a hair bun and wrapped my hair with flowers.
-For makeup, my lips are in bold red color, and my eyes are filled with dark kohl.
+For makeup, my lips are in a bold red color, and my eyes are filled with dark kohl.

 Comments